openingscience/book/_posts/2013-08-15-Intellectual_property.md

 these three research outputs, the research article, the data, and the code, require different legal analyses in the scientific context.

-##Section 1.
-Research Dissemination: The Narrative
+## Research Dissemination: The Narrative

 A typical empirical scientific workflow goes something like this: a research experiment is designed to answer a question; data are